Santi Pietro e Paolo a Via Ostiense: Interior

 Apart from a marble dado, all the interior surfaces are painted in a uniform light brownish yellow.
 The dome is coffered with a cross motif, has a stained glass window in the oculus showing a cross.
 There are eight round windows in the dome's drum.
 The interior features a large mosaic of Christ over the main altar.
-The left-hand side chapel is dedicated to the Immaculate Conception and contains a mosaic of the Madonna and Child, while the right-hand one is dedicated to St Francis of Assisi and contains a mosaic of him and other Franciscan saints.
+The left-hand side chapel is dedicated to the Immaculate Conception and contains a mosaic of the Madonna and Child, while the right-hand one is dedicated to Francis of Assisi and contains a mosaic of him and other Franciscan saints.
 There are reliefs depicting the Evangelists at the cardinal points.
 In the center of the church is a sixteen-sided light fitting suspended from the dome pendentive and matching the width of the dome.

 Holders of the title

 The Cardinal-Priests of Ss.
-Pietro e Paolo a Via Ostiense include:
+Pietro e Paolo a Via Ostiense have included: